10 Tips For Rebuilding Your Credit After Filing For Bankruptcy

 8. Open a new checking and savings account

-Now that you have filed for bankruptcy, demonstrating good financial habits is key.
+Now that filing for bankruptcy is over, demonstrating good financial habits is key.
 A great way to start fresh is with opening new checking and savings accounts.
 You may also want to think about enrolling in automatic online bill pay.
 Just be sure to use calendar reminders so that you make sure you have enough money in your account before these transactions go through.

 9. Apply for a gas card or a retail card

-Gas and retail credit cards are know to cater to those with lower credit scores.
-They are good to get because they report to the credit bureaus and with timely payments, will increase your credit score.
-We like the gas card idea since gas is a necessity and a department store card opens you up to unnecessary purchasing.
-But if you feel you will use the card sparingly and pay off the balance each month, either card will work for you.
+Gas and retail credit cards are know to cater to people with lower credit scores.
+They are good to get because they report to the credit bureaus when you make timely payments.
+This will help to increase your credit score.
+We like the gas card idea better, though, since gas is a necessity and a department store card opens you up to unnecessary purchasing.
+If you feel you can use the retail card sparingly and pay off the balance each month, then either card will work for you.

 10. Leave accounts open